UCIDataScienceInitiative/IntroR_Workshop/index.md

 ## function (X, INDEX, FUN = NULL, ..., simplify = TRUE)
 ```

-+ tapply() applies a function on a subset of of a vector
++ tapply() applies a function on a subset of a vector
 + X: is a vector
 + INDEX: list of one or more factors, each of same length as X
 + FUN: our function of interest